How to spot a recession (and worry less about its effects)

 Occasionally, the GDP shrinks.

 Recession hits after a peak

 “A recession is part of the cycle that economies go through,” says Bob Baur, Ph.D., chief global economist for Principal® Global Investors.
-“A really simple way to think of that cycle is like seasons for an economy, except instead of repeating spring, summer, autumn, and winter annually, economic cycles may last for years.”
+“In a sense, economies have seasons.
+But instead of repeating spring, summer, autumn, and winter, economic cycles may last for years.”

-When businesses are doing well and the economy is growing, it’s sort of like spring.
-Lots of new companies pop up and consumers buy tons of things.
+When businesses are doing well and the economy grows, it’s sort of like spring.
+New companies pop up and consumers buy things.
 Then the economy overheats—it grows at an unsustainable rate, and GDP hits a summer-like peak.